-- Punctuality is expected of students at all times. - If a student arrives for a lesson more than 15 minutes late this will be recorded as an unauthorised absence unless there is a transparent reason for lateness - for example, laterunning buses. - o If a student arrives for registration more than 5 minutes late (i.e. 8.55am) they will be marked 'here' but the tutor will note the lateness.
-If the lateness becomes an issue in the eyes of the tutor, the matter will be raised with Sixth Form team and Parents.
+- Punctuality is expected of students at all times. - If a student arrives for a lesson more than 15 minutes late this will be recorded as an unauthorised absence unless there is a transparent reason for lateness - for example, laterunning buses. - If a student arrives for registration more than 5 minutes late (i.e. 8.55am) they will be marked present but the tutor will note the lateness.
+If lateness is repeated, the matter will be raised with Sixth Form team and parents.